waveoa/nimbus-app/README.md

 - `/mute @user [duration]`: Mutes a user for a specified duration.
 - `/warn @user [reason]`: Issues a warning to a user.

-For a full list of commands, type `!help` in your server after Nimbus is set up.
+For a full list of commands, type `/help` in your server after Nimbus is set up.

 ## Contributing